openstack/ironic-specs/specs/approved/inband-raid-configuration.rst

   clean step completes, the conductor resumes the cleaning and goes on to the next clean step if any.
 A new mechanism - the ``agent_base_vendor.post_clean_step_hook`` decorator, will be added.
-This allows a driver implementor to specify a function to be invoked after successful completion of an in-band clean step (and before the next clean step is started).
+This allows a driver implementer to specify a function to be invoked after successful completion of an in-band clean step (and before the next clean step is started).
 The decorated function would take two arguments: the task and the command status (of the clean step) returned by the agent ramdisk.